 You don’t have to be a big-shot tycoon to invest in real estate.
 You can purchase a single property, like a house or an apartment, and generate passive income by collecting rent from your tenant.

 Often, real estate owners make a down payment on the property (typically around 20%) and finance the rest with a mortgage, then use the rent they collect to pay the remaining balance (and interest) over time.
 Once the mortgage is paid off, all rental income, plus appreciation of the property, is yours to keep, (though it’s important to remember that appreciation is not a guarantee).

-If you’re interested in investing in real estate, our Home Team can help you achieve that goal.
-Learn more about your loan options — all of which are accompanied with consistently competitive rates.
+If you’re interested in investing in real estate, learn more about your loan options — all of which are accompanied with consistently competitive rates.